krasserm/krasserm.github.io/_posts/2018-01-03-machine-learning-resources.md

 you've already taken a first machine learning and deep learning course, this book is for you.
 It is packed with useful code examples and guidelines for real-world machine learning projects.
 Part 1 focuses on the implementation of classical machine learning models with scikit-learn.
 Part 2 focuses on deep learning with Tensorflow.
-In addition to CNNs and RNNs this part also has chapters on auto-encoders and reinforcement learning.
+In addition to CNNs and RNNs this part also has chapters on autoencoders and reinforcement learning.
 Both, theory and code examples are presented in a clear and concise way.

 - [Deep learning with Python](https://www.manning.com/books/deep-learning-with-python).
 Another excellent deep learning